-'Once in a generation': this time, Irish government calls for ending abortion ban | CBC News
+'Once in a generation': This time, Irish government calls for ending abortion ban | CBC News

 It is precisely the same argument made by the government as it encourages citizens to vote Yes.

-Ireland's latest abortion referendum — there have been two others — asks voters whether to repeal a 1983 change to the constitution that enshrined a ban on abortion in law.
+Ireland's latest abortion referendum — there have been five others — asks voters whether to repeal a 1983 change to the constitution that enshrined a ban on abortion in law.

 'We just need to accept that and deal with it here'